-Headaches are one of the most common medical complaints in our society.
+Headaches are a common medical complaint in our society.

-It is important to find out the main cause of your headache as it could simply require standard treatment, or indicate a more serious problem.
+It is important to find out the main cause of your headache.
+It could simply be from muscular tension and stress in which case Osteopathic treatment can be helpful.
+However sometimes headaches may indicate a more serious problem.

-Sometimes the headaches may be due to sinuses, eyestrain, stress, poor posture, or jaw disorders.
-Issues with the neck are the most common cause of headaches and migraines.
+Headaches may be due to sinuses, eyestrain, stress, poor posture, or jaw disorders.
+Mosculosketal strain in the neck is common cause of headaches and migraines.

 Does this Sound Familiar?

 “Jenny works in HR and spends long days in front of the computer.
 For a while now she has felt tightness in her neck and shoulders, but over the last few weeks this has turned into daily headaches.
 Work has been stressful lately, and this seems to have made it all worse.
 “I can’t think straight with my headaches, and it is now impacting the quality of my work”

 Some aspects that our Osteopaths will consider and examine include:

 - assessment, diagnosis and treatment of headaches – particularly headaches arising from the neck (most common), Jaw (TMJ), sinus, stress, posture

 - Any neuro-muscular causes of poor Circulation

 - Joint restriction – range of motion